 Here is our interactive Google map created from our GPS tracks.
 There are no services and no water available in this 10 kilometer stretch between towns, so if you are doing this part as a long day, Garcihernández is the place to fuel up.

 There are no accommodations in Garcihernández which is a shame.
 If you are looking for a place to stay in Alba de Tormes, click this link here.
 There is no municipal albergue in Alba, but you can inquire in advance at the Casa de Oración Teresa de Jesús (+34 923 30 02 11) on the Plaza Santa Teresa, about staying here at the convent.
-We stayed right on the Plaza in the Hostal Residencia El Trébol (+34 923 300 089), an adequate place.
+We stayed right on the Plaza in the Hostal Residencia El Trébol (+34 923 300 089), an adequate and economical place.
 You can only reserve the hostal by phone, despite my link to their Facebook page.

 Walking on after our completion of part I of our day five, I must say that part II was tough.
 The afternoon had become quite hot and because of it the 60 meter (200 feet) climb felt strenuous.
 It felt even more strenuous with the addition of the 27 kilometers prior to the climb!